SSujitX/pyscreenrecorder/README.md

 # pyscreenrecorder

-`pyscreenrecorder` is a powerful Python package for screen recording with an **optional mouse cursor overlay**.
+`pyscreenrecorder` or python screen recorder is a powerful Python package for screen recording with an **optional mouse cursor overlay**.
 It allows **high-performance screen capturing**, **custom resolution**, and **real-time mouse tracking**.

 ## ✨ Features